wal627/wal627.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Hello!
-My name is Walker Larivee and I am a student at Vanderbilt University studying Computer and Electrical Engineering.
+My name is Walker Larivee and I am a recent graduate from Vanderbilt University, where I earned my degree in Computer and Electrical Engineering.
 I have a passion for innovation and enjoy making ideas into reality through digital fabrication and programming."
 feature_row:
   - image_path: assets/img/Engine.jpg
     alt: "Engine Valves"